 Once the applicant passes the CCC, they then continue on with the following:

-- Will demonstrate evidence of vocal ability: The vocal ability should come through on the teaching video; however, if the vocal ability is not the focus of the teaching, then the supervisor must attest on the Supervisory form that the candidate does indeed have the appropriate vocal skills.
+- Demonstrate evidence of vocal ability: The vocal ability should be apparent on the teaching video; however, if the vocal ability is not the focus of the teaching, then the supervisor must attest on the Supervisory form that the candidate does indeed have the appropriate vocal skills.

-- Will participate in a Skype/Facetime interview with a member of the Cantor Interest Section Steering Committee, if requested.
+- The applicant will participate in a Skype/Facetime interview with a member of the Cantor Interest Section Steering Committee, if requested.

 **Interested applicants should contact Tammy Schnittgrund (Chair, NPM Cantor Interest Section) at email@example.com.